Carol A. Melton Executive-in-Residence

 After speaking at a conference for entrepreneurs Adam hosted in Cleveland in 2014, PathNorth founder Doug Holladay asked Adam to get involved with this unique organization as the PathNorth board decided it was time to grow.
 Since that time, Adam has spent considerable time with PathNorth in Washington, DC, as well as representing the organization throughout the U.S. and abroad.
-Adam feels blessed to have spent more than 20 years working with so many interesting and successful leaders, so as Head of Listening for PathNorth, his work is focused on identifying successful individuals and families who share the PathNorth ethos and listening to active PathNorth members and partners in the hope of deeper engagement.
+Adam feels blessed to have spent more than 20 years working with so many interesting and successful leaders, so as the Carol A. Melton Executive-in-Residence for PathNorth, his work is focused on identifying successful individuals and families who share the PathNorth ethos and listening to active PathNorth members and partners in the hope of deeper engagement.

 Adam also spends significant time in early-stage venture capital, in both Cleveland and Northern California, and with Up2 Foundation.
 He has been a small business owner as well as the president of a national non-profit, and Adam and his wife Claire tell others that PathNorth is a 'way of life' for them.